joe10111/Cappuccino-Chatter/README.md

 5. Build and run the project.
 6. Visit http://localhost:PORT_NUMBER in your web browser to access the application.
 ```

-## Usage
-1. Sign up for an account or log in if you already have one.
-2. Explore the coffee enthusiast community and engage in discussions.
-3. Send and receive messages with other users.
-4. Customize your profile to showcase your coffee passion with your favorite coffee.

 ## Technologies
 - .NET C# MVC - Entity Framework Core